 How Does Insurance Work?

-Why Does the Bank Require Insurance?
+Why Does the Bank Require You to Be Insured?

-Getting a Better Price on Insurance
+Getting a Good Price on Insurance

 When Should You Buy Insurance?

 There are three main reasons why you should buy it:

 - It is required by law, such as liability insurance for your car.